Patricia Heaton: Personal life

 Heaton has been married to English actor and director David Hunt since 1990.
-They have four sons and as of 2002 they divided their time between Los Angeles and Cambridge.
+They have four sons and as of 2002, they divided their time between Los Angeles and Cambridge.
 Her memoir, Motherhood and Hollywood: How to Get a Job Like Mine, was published by Villard Books in 2002.

 After her divorce from her first husband, Constantine Yankoglu, she went through a self-described "Protestant wilderness".
 As of June 2017, Heaton's first marriage had been annulled by the Catholic Church and she has returned to being a practicing Catholic.

 Heaton has been open about having plastic surgery, citing having a tummy-tuck and a breast reduction after undergoing four Caesarean sections.

 In a 2020 interview for Parade, Heaton revealed that she had quit drinking two years prior.

-Politics
+Activism and political views

 Heaton's political views have been described as conservative, and until 2021, she was a registered Republican.
 In 2016, she voiced her disapproval of her party's then-presidential nominee Donald Trump.
 She later stated that she had "given up politics" following the election, but continued to express her admiration for Mitt Romney.
 After the January 6 United States Capitol attack, Heaton condemned the event, and announced that she would leave the Republican Party and become an independent voter.
+In 2025, she voiced strong support for Trump, stating that the US was on the right track and that she was looking forward to the next four years of the Trump presidency.